Contract Logistics - Key block in Supply Chain Management

 Take the case of Pharmaceutical industry.
-High cost of manufacturing led the companies to shift manufacturing out of Europe and US to South Africa, India and other cheaper nations.
+High cost of manufacturing led the companies to shift manufacturing out of Europe and US to South Africa, India, and other cheaper nations.

-While inbound supplies from these countries may be consolidated in each country by the freight forwarder and shipped out, they may also be shipped out by supplier to a third party warehouse in the destination country for VMI inventory replenishments.
+While inbound supplies from these countries may be consolidated in each country by the freight forwarder and shipped out, they may also be shipped out by the supplier to a third party warehouse in the destination country for VMI inventory replenishments.
 Inbound supplies may be running into thousands of part numbers and hundreds of shipments from a few hundred suppliers.

-Finished goods on the other hand would be dispatched from the plant directly to a distribution center in the country or exported to another distribution center abroad.
-Similarly each country distribution center would receive finished goods from the local plant, imported finished goods from other distribution centers.
-They would also receive the bought out items which are procured for integration with finished goods at the distribution center.
+Finished goods, on the other hand, would be dispatched from the plant directly to a distribution center in the country or exported to another distribution center abroad.
+Similarly, each country distribution center would receive finished goods from the local plant, imported finished goods from other distribution centers.
+They would also receive the bought out items that are procured for integration with finished goods at the distribution center.

-Distribution Centers, VMI Centers, Parts Centers and various business models of warehousing activities are now outsourced to 3PL Service providers.
+Distribution Centers, VMI Centers, Parts Centers and various business models of warehousing activities are now outsourced to 3PL Service Providers.
 Many companies do manage these as critical functions in-house, but the increasing trend is to outsource these activities.

 Many multi-national companies have invested into building Contract Logistics capabilities.
 The management structure consists of supply chain managers, engineers and other technical staff required managing specific segments.
 Development of core competence in managing warehousing operations and supply chain network was perfected in Europe in automotive, retail and many other industries.